 Four Seasons New York Downtown is the only Forbes Five Star and AAA Five Diamond property in Lower Manhattan.
 This high-end gem is located in the tallest residential tower in downtown New York.
 The Hotel soars above this NY neighborhood that’s rewriting itself.

 Four Seasons New York Downtown is located on Barclay Street and Church Street, at the northern edge of the Financial District and the southern edge of Tribeca and minutes from Wall Street.
-The location is ideal for exploring Downtown landmarks, restaurants, and shopping and to enjoy being a tourist.
-One World Trade Center, the 9-11 Memorial Museum, and Brookfield Place, a shopping complex with designer shops like Burberry and Louis Vuitton are within a 10-minute walk.
+The location is ideal for exploring Downtown landmarks, restaurants, shopping, and enjoying being a tourist.
+One World Trade Center, the 9-11 Memorial Museum, and Brookfield Place, a shopping complex with designer shops like Burberry and Louis Vuitton, are within a 10-minute walk.
 The Battery Park area south of the hotel is particularly nice to walk around, and this Four Seasons hotel is close to the subway and is also convenient for Uber/Taxis.
 From the hotel, you can also walk over the Brooklyn Bridge to DUMBO, then take the ferry back, which is a fun trip.

 The first 24 floors of this tower are home to Four Seasons, where you can feel a part of Downtown’s energy.
 Designed by architect Robert A. M. Stern, the Hotel reflects the luxury of Manhattan’s most talked-about residences.
 Inside, global design stars Yabu Pushelberg have created chic, richly layered retreats in all 189 guest rooms and suites.
 Some suites feature balconies.

 What other hotels should I try in New York?
-The Ritz Carlton has one of the best Club Lounges in New York, the Mandarin Oriental has some similarly fantastic views over Central Park, and the Aman New York will be opening soon and will confuse your choice even further.
-Located within the gilded grandeur of the Crown Building, one of the most expensive, if not sought-after blocks in the world, making this will be THE place to stay for the luxury traveler.
-83 rooms and suites will invite guests to experience the Aman way of life, in harmony with the heartbeat of the city.
+The Ritz-Carlton has one of the best Club Lounges in New York, the Mandarin Oriental has some similarly fantastic views over Central Park, and the Aman New York will be opening soon and will confuse your choice even further.
+Located within the gilded grandeur of the Crown Building, one of the most expensive, if not sought-after, blocks in the world, making this will be THE place to stay for the luxury traveler.
+83 rooms and suites will invite guests to experience the Aman way of life in harmony with the city’s heartbeat.

 Rising 26 storeys from the boutique-lined street, the building’s windows and terraces look out over the vast sweep of parkland and survey the world’s most recognizable skyline.
 The fourth through tenth floors of the building will be occupied by the new Aman hotel, while the 11th floor and above will be transformed into 20, Aman-branded residences.